 Of warriors who shamed the mountains high

-With brutish strength, and quenched the thirsting eye
+With brutish strength and quenched the thirsty eye

 With handsomeness and daring unsurpassed.

 They sing of men whose names will ever last.

 And yet, for all their singing, little gain.

 To find one greater than Ali is vain.